epfl-ada/ada-2022-project-analyteam/README.md

 # TITLE: TODO

 <a href="https://jucifer06.github.io/ada-website-AnalyTeam/">CLICK HERE TO ACCESS THE DATA STORY</a>

-recommendation: use firefox on a computer since we noticed that it has a better display of our website
+<i>recommendation: use firefox on a computer since we noticed that it has a better display of our website</i>

 ## [I] Abstract
 ---